Johnng007/Live-Forensicator/Windows/README.md

 <br></br>

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change or add.
+Just to let you know, pull requests are welcome.
+For major changes, please open an issue first to talk about what you would like to change or add.